Stop That Drip: A Step-by-Step Guide to Fixing Your Toilet Leak

 Inspecting the Tank's Internal Mechanisms

-Examining the tank’s internal mechanisms can reveal potential causes of your toilet leak.
+Examining the tank’s internal mechanisms, including the flush mechanism, can reveal potential causes of your toilet leak.
 Some common issues to check for include:

 • The flapper may not seal properly if it’s stuck open, wedged, misaligned, old, worn, or has built-up sediment.